 In the last two decades, scenarios involving the evacuation of crowds and pedestrians have been studied in many works to reduce the negative aspects of emergency situations, such as deaths, damages, and injuries [63].
 In this part of this paper, we create a simple pedestrian evacuation model based on a cellular automata model (see Figure (8)), fuzzy logic ideas, and statistical equations.
-Readers who desire to know how this evacuation model is created and how the ideas of fuzzy logics and statistical equations are utilized to define the pedestrians' desired speeds [64] can access the supplementary file of this paper.
+Readers who desire to know how this evacuation model is created and how the ideas of fuzzy logics and statistical equations are utilized to define the pedestrians' desired speeds can access reference [64].
 Additionally, the evacuation time of each pedestrian is calculated via the pedestrian's desired speed and its distance from the exit door as expressed in equation (17), and the average of the evacuation time of the pedestrians is used as the average fitness value.